mah0x211/lua-act/README.md

-lua-coop
+lua-synops
 ===

-coroutine based cooperative multitasking module.
+coroutine based synchronously non-blocking operations module.

 **NOTE: Do not use this module. this module is under heavy development.**